Your surveys run every 6-12 months ·

 Clover ERA collects team-level patterns, not individual responses.
 Nothing to triangulate.
 Genuine anonymity by architecture, not procedurally promised.

-Manager development programmes are not designed from your survey data.
+Manager development programs are not designed from your survey data.
 They are selected from vendor catalogues, commissioned in response to a budget cycle, or built around what managers generally struggle with, not what your managers are specifically struggling with right now.

 A manager attends a workshop on giving feedback.
 They return to a team where the problem is not feedback.
 It is that two people have stopped raising issues because the last three times they did, nothing changed.
 The training worked on the wrong problem.
 Not because the content was wrong.
 Because it had no access to the live team signal it needed to be useful.